stowball/hucssley-hireup-demo-vue/hucssley-docs.md

 Hucssley also comes with:

 * A sensible CSS reset to make building UI easier.
-* A mobile-first, responsive mentality by forcing developers into only using abstracted `(min-width)` media queries.
 * Functions for converting `px` values to `em` and `rem` for improved accessibilty.
 * Functions to amend incrementally darken (`shade`) or lighten (`tint`) colours.
 * The ability to theme components based off a parent selector.